 About fifteen years ago Beth watched a Tai Chi demonstration outside the supermarket in Queanbeyan’s Riverside Plaza.
 The Academy was promoting new term classes to the Thursday night shoppers, dodging trolleys of groceries and straggling families while doing the form.
 The demonstration inspired Beth to join a class.
 She already knew about Tai Chi and had participated in lessons some years before when living in Sydney.

 Instructor Lis has been interviewing students for many years.
 One day, Lis commented that she would like to interview Brett.
 As a result, Chief Instructor Brett Wagland shares his Tai Chi experience with us — the reasons that he began to learn the art, his Tai Chi journey and what Tai Chi means to him.
+He is also offering an online course for Tai Chi Students across the globe.

 Instructor Chris Radnedge's Journey of Self Development